Constitutional coup: United States, 2020

 Following his loss in 2020 United States presidential election, President Donald Trump repeatedly made false claims that widespread electoral fraud had occurred and that only he had legitimately won the election.
-Although most resulting lawsuits were either dismissed or ruled against by numerous courts, Trump nonetheless conspired with his campaign team to submit documents in several states (all of which had been won by Biden) which falsely claimed to be legitimate electoral certificates for President Trump and Vice President Mike Pence.
+Although most resulting lawsuits were either dismissed or ruled against by numerous courts, Trump nonetheless conspired with his campaign team to submit documents in several states (all of which had been won by Joe Biden) which falsely claimed to be legitimate electoral certificates for President Trump and Vice President Mike Pence.
 After the submission of these documents, the Trump campaign intended that the presiding officer of the United States Senate, either President of the Senate Pence or President pro tempore Chuck Grassley, would claim to have the unilateral power to reject electors during the January 6, 2021 vote counting session; the presiding officer would reject all electors from the several states in which the Trump campaign had submitted false documents, leaving 232 votes for Trump and 222 votes for Biden, thereby overturning the election results in favour of Trump.
 The plans for January 6 failed to come to fruition after Pence refused to follow the campaign's proposals.

 Central in the efforts to overturn the election were a series of memos written by lawyers John Eastman and Kenneth Chesebro, who were both cooperating with the campaign, which have been described by some as a road map for a constitutional coup.
 It was argued that the Twelfth Amendment of the United States Constitution granted the President of the Senate complete unilateral authority over the counting of electoral votes on January 6, thereby allowing him to reject any and all electors or electoral votes which he deems illegitimate.
 Eastman argued that Vice President Pence, who served as President of the Senate, had the power to "send the electors home" and nullify the count.
 With the certification of the election delayed, the alleged evidence of widespread electoral fraud would then be investigated and discovered, and the slates of Trump-Pence electors would be approved to certify the president's victory.
 The fringe interpretations of the constitution offered by Eastman and Chesebro have been contested by numerous legal scholars.
 (Note: Attributed to multiple sources:)